tvoirand/ships/readme.txt

 ships

-version 0.11 of the 20180629
+version 0.12 of the 20180716

 added in this version:
--gif creation function added
+- ability to use main as module added